retinify/.github/profile/README.md

 ## Why retinify?
 retinify is an advanced AI-powered stereo vision library designed for robotics.
 It enables real-time, high-precision 3D perception by offloading compute-intensive tasks to GPUs and NPUs.
+- 🌐 **Open Source**: Freely available under an open‑source license for full customization.
 - 🔥 **High Precision**: Delivers real-time, accurate 3D mapping and object recognition from stereo image input.
 - 💰 **Cost Efficiency**: Operates solely with cameras—eliminating the need for costly LiDAR or specialized sensors—significantly reducing hardware costs.
-- 🧩 **Flexibility**: Not dependent on any specific camera, enabling fully customizable system design.
+- 🎥 **Works with Any Camera**: Fully compatible with any camera, giving you freedom to design your own system.

 ## Contact
 For any inquiries, please feel free to contact us at **[contact@retinify.ai](mailto:contact@retinify.ai)**.